-Aims of the School
+Aims of the School:

-- 3.1 That Milford Haven School is a happy and caring community where there is encouragement and opportunity for all pupils to maximise potential, where they feel safe, valued as individuals and learn to cooperate with one another; - 3.2 That Milford Haven pupils will receive the guidance and support they need as they continue to develop as lifelong learners; - 3.3 That the school community recognises all the intellectual, spiritual, social and physical needs of the pupils and endeavours to meet those needs in every individual; - 3.4 That the school community and support processes ensure that pupils are recognised as individuals and are cared for as individuals; - 3.5 That Milford Haven School will continue to strengthen the links that have been developed with the community and its pupils.
+3.1 Milford Haven School is a happy and caring community where there is encouragement and opportunity for all pupils to maximise potential, where they feel safe, valued as individuals and learn to cooperate with one another;

+3.2 Milford Haven pupils will receive the guidance and support they need as they continue to develop as lifelong learners;

+3.3 The school community recognises all the intellectual, spiritual, social and physical needs of the pupils and endeavours those needs in every individual;

+3.4 The school community and support processes ensure that pupils are recognised as individuals and are cared for as individuals;

+3.5 Milford Haven School will continue to strengthen the links that have been developed with the community and its pupils.

-- 3.6 That the school community will ensure that pupils develop: - a. enthusiastic, enquiring minds; - b. the ability to question and argue rationally; - c. the ability to apply themselves to tasks and physical skills. - 3.7 To promote respect for religious and moral values and tolerance of other races, religions and ways of life;
+3.6 The school community will ensure that pupils develop:

+- a. enthusiastic, enquiring minds; - b. the ability to question and argue rationally; - c. the ability to apply themselves to tasks and physical skills;

+3.7 To promote respect for religious and moral values and tolerance of other races, religions and ways of life;